polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 * re-insert the SD card to the Tracker's slot.

-Still seeing crashes?
+**important:** Unit is still crashing?
 Try this: connect your SD card to your computer and delete the hidden "Workspace" folder.